-- 5.17 The proposal by its nature is similar to the type of activity that has been implemented on site for many years and which has been the subject of environmental controls through planning conditions, or permits issued under specialist remit of Natural Resources Wales and/or Gwynedd Public Protection.
-However, there are few, if any, instances of complaint relating to the removal and processing of slate from the Bryntirion tips or the operation of the processing plant.
-There have been no objections raised by residents in the immediate vicinity of the site in response to statutory publicity on this application with the exception of a single letter of representation concerning odour and gases emitted from the plant site impacting on the health and well-being of neighbouring residents which has been raised previously with the public protection service.
-Residential receptors at Tal y Waenydd at approximately 220m due west which reflect the minimum distances as defined by MTAN 1: Aggregates and Policy MWYN 5 of the JLDP. - 5.18 As stated in the introduction, the applicant operates a minerals plant which processes slate waste to produce granulated slate products and powders.
+- 5.21 The proposal by its nature is similar to the type of activity that has been implemented on site for many years and which has been the subject of environmental controls through planning conditions, or permits issued under specialist remit of Natural Resources Wales and/or Gwynedd Public Protection.
+In respect of operations involving the winning and working of slate, it must be noted that the Oakeley complex has been mothballed since 2010.
+However, there are few, if any, instances of complaint relating to the removal and processing of slate from the Bryntirion & Ffridd tips or the operation of plant and machinery at the processing plant.
+There have been no objections raised by residents in the immediate vicinity of the site in response to statutory publicity on this application.
+Residential receptors at Tal y Waenydd at approximately 220m due west which reflect the minimum distances as defined by MTAN 1: Aggregates and Policy MWYN 5 of the JLDP. - 5.22 As stated in the introduction, the applicant operates a minerals plant which processes slate waste sourced from the Bryntirion and Ffridd mineral working deposits to produce granulated slate products and powders.
 Material is removed using a tracked excavator and fed into a Jaw crusher prior to transfer into a feed hopper and conveyor linking with the minerals plant via a dryer.
 Within the building, the slate waste is milled and screened with a proportion of the processed material coated with coloured pigment and/or polymer.
-Finished products are either loaded directly into powder tankers or bagged and stored prior to dispatch by road. - 5.19 The noise report submitted with the application confirms a noise survey undertaken at the nearest sensitive properties at Tal y Waenydd, in accordance with the monitoring requirements of conditions attached to the parent permissions C03M/0010/03/MW & C10M/0103/03/MW.
-The monitoring results confirm that operational noise generated by both the plant and removal of material from the slate tips to be within the 50dB daytime and 40dB night-time limit stipulated under condition, taking into account all extraneous noise sources, mainly derived from the adjacent A470 Trunk Road. - 5.20 The report also includes an air quality assessment which identifies residential receptors at Tal y Waenydd at approximately 220m due west and further provides an assessment of potential sources of PM10 particles in accordance with relevant planning and environmental guidance including, Planning Policy Wales and Minerals Technical Advice Note (Wales) 1: Aggregates.
-Baseline air quality, meteorological conditions and baseline activities have been identified as; mineral processing (crushing and screening), materials handling (loading), on-site transportation (dump trucks on haul roads) and off-site transportation.
+Finished products are either loaded directly into powder tankers or bagged and stored prior to dispatch by road. - 5.23 The noise report submitted with the application confirms a survey undertaken at the nearest sensitive properties at Tal y Waenydd, in accordance with the monitoring requirements of conditions attached to the parent permissions C03M/0010/03/MW & C10M/0103/03/MW.
+The monitoring results confirm that operational noise generated by both the plant and removal of material from the slate tips to be within the 50db daytime limit stipulated under condition, taking into account all extraneous noise sources, mainly derived from the adjacent A470 Trunk Road. - 5.24 The report also includes an air quality assessment which identifies residential receptors at Tal y Waenydd at approximately 340m due east and further provides an assessment of potential sources of PM10 particles in accordance with relevant planning and environmental guidance including, Planning Policy Wales and Minerals Technical Advice Note (Wales) 1: Aggregates.
+Baseline air quality, meteorological conditions and baseline activities have been identified as; mineral processing (crushing and screening), materials handling (loading & extraction), on-site transportation (dump trucks on haul roads) and off-site transportation. - 5.25 Mineral processing, including the crushing and screening of material takes place using specialist machinery inside the minerals plant as well as within the footprint of the mineral working deposit where the use of mobile plant under an Environmental Permit are fitted with dust suppression equipment and sited within a sheltered part of the slate tip behind screening landforms.
+Within the minerals plant, the crushing/milling of slate to produce the fine granular and powdered products is undertaken within a contained environment and therefore, the protection of the process plant by enclosure effectively minimises the release of fugitive dust emissions into the atmosphere.
+Similarly, powders are transferred to bulk tankers via pipework with granular slate product bagged and transferred to a storage building.